nichoth/sphotos/README.md

 ## testing
 https://github.com/arj03/ssb-browser-core/issues/43#issuecomment-806189796

 Need to have 2 browser processes (2 identities).
-Then you publish a 'follow' msg for the other.
+Then you publish a 'follow' msg for the other, and connect to the same 'room'.
+Would this work with `tape-run`?
+Need to start a separate process, and send the pub key via IPC msg.

 ## TODO